 Agay-ay Destination Guide

-Explore Agay-ay in Philippines.
+Touring Agay-ay in Philippines

-Agay-ay in the region of Eastern Visayas is located in Philippines - some 415 mi (or 668 km) South-East of Manila, the country's capital city.
+Agay-ay in the region of Eastern Visayas is located in Philippines - some 415 mi or ( 668 km ) South-East of Manila , the country's capital city .

-Time in Agay-ay is now 04:29 PM (Saturday).
-The local timezone is named "Asia / Manila" with an UTC offset of 8 hours.
-Depending on your budget, these more prominent locations might be interesting for you: Tubud, Timba, Talisay City, Tahusan, Sua or Agay-ay.
-Since you are here already, consider visiting San Juan, Saint Bernard, Manigawong, Lewing, Guinsaugon and Amaga.
-We saw some hobby films in the internet.
+Time in Agay-ay is now 11:38 AM (Sunday) .
+The local timezone is named " Asia/Manila " with a UTC offset of 8 hours.
+Depending on your budget, these more prominent places might be interesting for you: Tubud, Timba, Talisay City, Tahusan, and Sua.
+Being here already, consider visiting Tubud .
+We collected some hobby film on the internet .
 Scroll down to see the most favourite one or select the video collection in the navigation.
+Check out our recommendations for Agay-ay ?
+We have collected some references on our attractions page.

 Videos